mmani-k/address-book/README.md

 # address-book
-#H1 AddressBook restful Web Service to showcase goland microservices capabilities.
+# H1 AddressBook restful Web Service to showcase golang microservices capabilities.

 MongoDB is the backend database.
+The instructions to set up the database will be provided later.

-The basic CRUD operation are 80% complete.
+The basic CRUD operations are 80% complete.
 Working on test and the csv export and import